A college degree is one signal.

 The terms matter.

-A driving job that hides home time, pay structure, route type, or equipment condition is not clear enough.
+A driving job that hides home time, pay structure, route type, equipment condition, detention pay, layover pay, or training repayment terms is not clear enough.

 FIFO mining jobs can pay well without a college degree, especially in countries and regions where remote worksites rely on rotational workers.